CoenCardelli/CoenCardelli/README.md

 ---

 ### Question 2
-**What combination of environmental and behavioral factors — including weather conditions, alcohol involvement, and rural vs. urban setting — is most strongly associated with higher fatality counts in fatal crashes?**
+**In which states does alcohol involvement in fatal crashes exceed the national rate, and does that pattern correlate with rural road prevalence and crash severity?**

 **Why It Is Interesting and Important:**

-Fatal crash severity is rarely the result of a single factor.
-This question examines the interaction of weather (`WEATHER`), drunk driving (`DRUNK_DR`), and rural/urban context (`RUR_URB`) to understand which combination of conditions drives the deadliest outcomes.
-Socially, this matters because rural communities face disproportionately higher fatality rates due to longer emergency response times and road design differences — analyzing this alongside behavioral factors like alcohol provides a more complete picture.
-Economically, the findings can guide where sobriety checkpoint funding, rural road safety improvements, and adverse weather driving campaigns would have the greatest impact.
-For policymakers and public health officials, understanding these compound risk factors is essential for designing multi-layered interventions rather than single-cause solutions.
+Drunk driving remains one of the most preventable causes of traffic fatalities in the United States, yet enforcement resources and public awareness campaigns are not evenly distributed across states.
+This question goes beyond simply counting drunk-driving crashes — it calculates each state's alcohol involvement rate relative to the national baseline, then overlays rural/urban context (`RUR_URB`) and average fatalities per crash (`FATALS`) to identify where alcohol-impaired driving is both more common and more deadly.
+Socially, this matters because rural states often face compounding disadvantages: longer emergency response times, higher speed limits, and fewer rideshare alternatives to drunk driving.
+Economically, identifying high-rate states allows federal highway safety funding (such as NHTSA grants) to be targeted where DUI interventions would produce the greatest reduction in fatalities.
+For policymakers, the correlation between rural road share and drunk driving fatality rates can justify investment in rural sobriety checkpoints, ignition interlock legislation, and late-night public transportation alternatives.

-**Connection to Dataset:** Uses `WEATHERNAME`, `DRUNK_DR`, `RUR_URBNAME`, `FATALS`, `STATENAME`, and `PERSONS` columns.
+**Connection to Dataset:** Uses `DRUNK_DR`, `STATENAME`, `RUR_URBNAME`, `FATALS`, `ST_CASE` (for crash count), and `PERSONS` columns.
+A calculated field divides the count of crashes where `DRUNK_DR` ≥ 1 by total crash count per state to produce a state-level alcohol involvement rate, which is then compared against the national average.

 ---